sandeep-eng-stack/EasyPyProjects/README.md

-Welcome to my Pyhton Projects Repository!
+Welcome to the Python Basic Projects repository!This collection contains simple yet practical Python projects aimed at helping beginners strenghten their coding skills and learn core Python concepts.
-This repository contains a collection of various Python projects that I learned and developed as a part of my learning process.
+PROJECTS:
-Each project is designed to demonstrate different concepts and skills in Python proogramming.
+✦Password Generator: The Password Generator project is a simple Python application that creates secure,random passwords based on user-specified criteria.It's a handly tool for generating strong passwords to enhance account security.
-This will help you to develop skills in Python.
+✦Calculator: A basic calculator program that performs additon,subtraction,multiplication and division.
-HAPPY CODING........😊😊😊😊😊
+✦